Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Introduction

 \section{Introduction}

-Discrete reasoning is a fundamental part of human intelligence~\cite{lu2022survey}, and therefore also an indispensable capability we pursue in artificial intelligence that enables machines to reason over multiple parts of natural language content for comprehension and inference.
-In the past two years, there has been a surge of works addressing discrete reasoning over a hybrid of table-text content like \tatqa~\cite{zhu2021tat}, FinQA~\cite{chen-etal-2021-finqa} and MultiHiertt~\cite{zhao2022multihiertt}.
-However, these works focus on the well-maintained tables and manually selected paragraphs from the original documents, which is not in line with reality.
+Table-text documents containing a hybrid of tabular and textual data are pervasive in the real world, e.g. SEC filings, academic papers and medical reports.
+Recently, there has been a surge of work attempting to intelligently understand table-text documents through answering associated questions~\citeplanguageresource{chen2020hybridqa,zhu2021tat,chen2021finqa,zhao2022multihiertt}.
+However, these works focus on the well-annotated structured tables and manually selected paragraphs from the original documents, which is not in line with reality.

-Recently, research on discrete reasoning over real-world table-text documents directly has been activated with the release of \tatdqa~\cite{zhu2022towards}, a Document Visual Question Answering (DocVQA) dataset over financial documents (See~\figref{sample}).
-To address this challenge,~\citet{zhu2022towards} also proposed an MHST model, which adopts the multi-modal pre-trained model LayoutLMv2~\cite{xu2021layoutlmv2} to encode the question and one document page, and then applies sequence tagging on each token to select the relevant tokens to the question, followed by answer inference over the selected tokens.
+Research on the intelligent understanding of real-world table-text documents has been activated with the release of \tatdqa~\citeplanguageresource{zhu2022towards}, a Document Visual Question Answering (DocVQA) challenge over financial documents.
+In \tatdqa, each document contains extensive numerical data in both tabular and textual formats, where discrete reasoning capabilities (\textit{e.g., arithmetic calculation, comparison, counting and sorting}) are demanded to answer the questions.
+One example is shown in ~\figref{sample}.
+To address this challenge, MHST~\citep{zhu2022towards} applies sequence tagging on each token to select relevant tokens from the document, followed by answer inference over the selected tokens.
 Though effective, the performance of MHST is still not optimal.
-One reason is that the tokens only carry part of the semantics of the original data, resulting in sub-optimal evidence extracted from the document.
-For example, as shown in \figref{sample}, the spectrum license fee in~$2019$ is $1,731$ million.
-The quantity $1,731$ corresponds to four tokens, i.e., ``$\underline{1}$'', ``$\underline{,}$'', ``$\underline{73}$'', and ``$\underline{\textrm{\#\#}1}$'' after tokenization.
+One reason is that the tokens only carry part of the semantics of the original data.
+For example, as shown in \figref{sample}, the spectrum license fee in~$2019$ is $1,731$ million, while the quantity $1,731$ corresponds to four tokens, i.e., ``$\underline{1}$'', ``$\underline{,}$'', ``$\underline{73}$'', and ``$\underline{\textrm{\#\#}1}$'' after tokenization.
 The model can hardly infer the meaning of the original number from every single token unless they are all combined.